Notes

 2.2 | living room

 Dim.
 Burned, waxy herbs and old pepperelle smoke.
-Fouler odors present, intermittent, from elsewhere.
-Smoke wafts from the west, with sounds of pitchy coughing.
+Herby smoke from the west.
+Intermittent coughing.

-- On the wall connecting the vestibule hangs a dim, sprawling taxonomic tree labeling hundreds of species of fungus.
+On the eastern wall hangs a dim, sprawling taxonomic tree labeling hundreds of species of fungus.

 2.3 | hookah parlor